mojohaus/jaxb2-maven-plugin/src/site/markdown/example_schemagen_basic.md

 # Basic Examples - XML Schema Generation

+> **Note**: These examples are valid for the 2.x version of the plugin, and do not work for the
+> jaxb2-maven-plugin version 1.x

 These basic examples illustrate how to generate XSDs from JAXB-annotated Java classes using the jaxb2-maven-plugin, and highlight the use of some of the plugin's common configuration options.
 This plugin runs the JDK distribution's SchemaGenerator compiler (check JAVA_HOME/bin/schemagen), and integrates the SchemaGenerator's configuration properties into a Maven project.
 Also, the jaxb2-maven-plugin [performs post-processing on generated XSD files](./example_schemagen_postprocessing.html) to improve usability and quality of the XSD files generated.

 ## SchemaGenerator in the JDK